Stoichiometrical/UNICITI-Hackathon/README.md

-# UNICITI Hackathon
- This is the repository containing al the notebooks and scripts that will be used for the Uniciti hackathon

- ### The Dataset
 # Appliances Energy Prediction Dataset

 This dataset contains measurements of energy consumption in a house over a period of time, along with weather-related features such as temperature and humidity.
 The goal is to predict the energy consumption of appliances in the house based on these features.